 With all the moves associated with military service George was never able to be an active member of the community he lived in, and vowed this would change when he retired.
 George and Hanneke are members of the Jackson County, Swain County, and Cashiers Chambers of Commerce as well as founding members of the Cherokee Chamber of Commerce.
 Hanneke was elected by the members of the Jackson County Chamber of Commerce to their Board of Directors and served two terms - the maximum allowed.
 George was selected as Swain County's representative to the Publicity Committee of Smoky Mountain Host, the regional tourism agency, and he has been appointed by the Jackson County Commissioners to the County's Travel and Tourism Board of Directors for three terms, where he has served as Chairman of the Marketing Committee.
 George has also served as Alternate Foreperson and Foreperson of the County's Grand Jury.

 George and another Retired Army Officer did the research for and developed the map of activities, hikes, waterfalls, etc. that is the centerpiece of the County's Tourism brochure.
 So don't hesitate to ask for information or suggestions.
 He will be happy to prepare a custom sketch map based on your desires for your day's activities.

 George still enjoys exploring and finding new adventures where the Blue Ridge Mountains meet the Great Smokies.
-You may still encounter him "puttering" on a new landscape or wildlife habitate enhancement, so don't hesitate to ask for information or suggestions on things to do.
+You may encounter him "puttering" on a new landscape or wildlife habitate enhancement, so don't hesitate to ask for information or suggestions on things to do.
 He will be happy to prepare a custom sketch map based on your desires for your day's activities.